-SPA 100 Elementary Spanish (F, S)
+SPA100 Elementary Spanish (F, S)

 Designed for students with little or no background in Spanish.
 Introducing basic language structure and vocabulary.
 This course offers students an opportunity to communicate in everyday situations, and appreciate Spanish language and culture.
+(Minimum grade of C-)

-SPA 101 Intermediate Spanish (F, S)
+SPA101 Intermediate Spanish (F, S)

 This course offers intensive grammar review, drills in translation.
 Emphasizes practical vocabulary and conversation.
 Sharpens speaking, listening and writing skills in Spanish.
-(Prerequisite: A pass of C or higher in SPA 100)
+(Prerequisite: SPA100 minimum grade C)

-SPA 200 Spanish Usage (F)
+SPA200 Spanish Usage (F)

 Translation exercises, readings from literature, newspapers and magazines, and use of audio and video materials.
 Students are provided with opportunity to enlarge vocabulary and improve comprehension.
-(Prerequisite: A pass of C or higher in SPA 101)
+(Prerequisite: SPA101 minimum grade C)

-SPA 201 Conversational Spanish (S)
+SPA201 Conversational Spanish (S)

 A course for students with some background in and appreciation of Spanish.
-Activities include conversation, roleplaying, interviews, and listening comprehension to promote knowledge and confidence required for usage in productive and receptive communication.
-(Prerequisite: A pass of C in SPA 200)
+Activities include conversation, role-playing, interviews, and listening comprehension to promote knowledge and confidence required for usage in productive and receptive communication.
+(Prerequisite: SPA200 minimum grade C)

------- T -------
+------T ------